Christian-Hernandez-Box/License-Management/ReadMe.md

 - `NewLicenseCountMonitor.php`: The main script to monitor license counts for various applications.
 - `IdealLicenseCountStructure.php`: Contains the ideal structure and configuration for license monitoring.
+- `ZoomLicenseService.php`: The updated service class for managing Zoom licenses.
-- `TimGoogleLicenseCount.php`: The original script for monitoring Google licenses.
+- `GoogleService.php`: The service class for managing Google licenses.
-- `ReadMe.md`: This documentation file.
+- `MicrosoftApi.php`: The service class for managing Microsoft licenses.

 ## Project Structure